synag/readme_generator/README.md

 ![README Generator ](./images/screenshot.png)

 ## License
-The license used for this project is MIT.
-Here is the license link https://opensource.org/licenses/MIT
+The license used for this project is BSD 2-Clause License.
+Here is the license link https://opensource.org/licenses/BSD-2-Clause

+## Credits
+No team members worked on this project and the tools used were HTML, Markdown, Node inquirer, JavaScript.

+Third-party resources used were node inquirer, and markdown resources websites.

 ## Contribution
 Review the contribution playbook and adhere to our contribution standards.

 ## Test
-No test instructions.
+No test instructions

 ## Questions
 Please contact me with any questions.